-67. In our view, special circumstances must mean something different from, and wider than, reasonable excuse for if its meaning were to be confined within that of reasonable excuse, Section 177 would be redundant.
-Furthermore because Section 177 envisages the suspension of a penalty, not only entire remittance, it must be capable of encompassing circumstances in which there is some culpability for the failure, i.e. where it is right that some part of the penalty should be borne by the taxpayer.
+59. In our view, special circumstances must mean something different from, and wider than, reasonable excuse for if its meaning were to be confined within that of reasonable excuse, Section 177 would be redundant.
+Furthermore because Section 177 envisages the suspension of a penalty, not only entire remittance, it must be capable of encompassing circumstances in which there is some culpability for the failure, ie where it is right that some part of the penalty should be borne by the taxpayer.
 Accordingly, in our view, special circumstances encompass a situation in which it would be significantly unfair to the taxpayer to bear the whole penalty.

-68. We agree with Revenue Scotland in their guidance RSTP3023 that because the legislation already provides a reduction for the quality of the taxpayer's disclosure and for reasonable excuse that those will not amount to special circumstances.
-The logical consequence of that is, as was decided in White $v HMRC^{13}$ at paragraph 70, that "...special circumstances must relate to matters which cannot be taken into account in the reductions set out in the statute, and go to the events underlying the understatement..." or in this case late filing of the return.
-Revenue Scotland correctly state that there is no evidence beyond the fact that there was an administrative oversight.
+60. We agree with Revenue Scotland in their guidance RSTP3023 that because the legislation already provides a reduction for the quality of the taxpayer's disclosure and for reasonable excuse that those will not amount to special circumstances.
+The logical consequence of that is, as was decided in White $v HMRC^{15}$ at paragraph 70, that "...special circumstances must relate to matters which cannot be taken into account in the reductions set out in the statute, and go to the events underlying the understatement..." or in this case late filing of the return.
+Revenue Scotland correctly state that there is no evidence beyond the fact that both the appellants and their agents seemed to have forgotten about it.